There are time limits affecting whether we can or can’t help with a complaint.

 This reflects the fact that financial products are "intangible" and can be of a very long-term nature.
 Problems – for example, with a mortgage product or a whole-of-life policy – may only emerge or become apparent many years after the contract was taken out.

-On the other hand, an important time-limit that applies to consumers bringing complaints to the ombudsman service - but not to legal action in the courts - is the requirement under the complaints-handling rules for a consumer to complain to the ombudsman within six months of the final response letter from the business concerned, as outlined above.
+On the other hand, an important time-limit that applies to consumers bringing complaints to the ombudsman service – but not to legal action in the courts – is the requirement under the complaint-handling rules for a consumer to complain to the Financial Ombudsman within 6 months of the final response letter from the business concerned, as outlined above.